 - A two-page resume allows you to highlight your achievements and give more context to your experiences.

-- It gives employers an idea of how well you communicate.
-Writing concisely and effectively demonstrates your ability to convey information in a clear and articulate manner.
+- Writing concisely and effectively demonstrates your ability to convey information in a clear and articulate manner.

 - A longer resume is more visually appealing.
 You can break up the text with headings and bullets, making it easier for employers to skim through quickly.

 - It gives you more opportunities to illustrate your personality and creativity.
-You can include personal anecdotes or projects that demonstrate your eagerness for the job.
+You can include descriptions of personal projects that demonstrate your eagerness for the job.

-And it doesn't have to take up two full pages, but it should be long enough to showcase your skills and experiences.
+Your resume doesn't have to take up two full pages.
+Just be sure to provide enough details to showcase your skills and experiences.

 In short, a two-page resume guarantees that all essential points are included and offers employers a better overall picture of your qualifications.
-So don't worry about letting your resume run over one page - it could make all the difference in helping you land the job!
+So don't worry about letting your resume run over one page.
+This is the place to shine in order to convince the employer - you're the right candidate!

 A long resume allows job seekers to offer further insight and elaboration in regard to their experience and qualifications.
 It also permits them to give extra information about their achievements.
-This can be especially helpful when applying for senior-level positions.
+This can be especially helpful when applying for senior-level positions or advancing your career in academia.

-- Be concise - avoid long sentences and use bullet points whenever possible.
+- Be concise.
+Don't use long sentences and use bullet points whenever possible.

-- Avoid unnecessary information - don't include hobbies, irrelevant work experience, or other non-essential elements.
+- Avoid unnecessary information.
+Don't include irrelevant work experience or other non-essential elements.

-- Verify that your formatting is uniform - make sure your font size, margins, and spacing are all consistent throughout the document.
+- Keep the formatting uniform.
+Make sure your font size, margins, and spacing are all consistent throughout the document.

-Note: If your resume is for academic purposes and may be longer than three pages, you should consider writing a CV instead.
+Note: If your resume is for academic purposes and is longer than three pages, you should consider writing a CV instead.

-It is generally recommended that resumes should be no more than two pages.
-There are certain cases when a 3-page resume can be appropriate.
+There are certain cases when a three-page resume can be appropriate:

 - A third page may also be necessary if your job history includes many accomplishments or if you have a long list of awards or certifications relevant to the occupation.